kadulkaryash71/SocialNetworkGraph/README.md

 # Goal
 * Revolutionize Your Social Experience:
 Let's redefine social networking!
 Embrace innovation, deepen connections, and create a vibrant community where every interaction counts.

+In the next update-
+A simple Flask application to create/delete new users and add/remove friends.